Hybrid Training for Vision-Language-Action Models: Introduction

 Furthermore, the modality variable can be used for manipulating the VLA into operating in different inference modes.
 The "act" mode, as mentioned, resembles standard VLA's inference and allows to generate actions directly.
 In addition, we show a "think" mode, where the VLAs generates intermediate thoughts as in ECoT, and a "follow" mode, where the VLA follows a set of provided intentions, e.g. by a human or an oracle, similarly to the lower level policies in hierarchical systems \citep{shi2025hirobot, Hafner2022director}.

-In addition to investigating and validating our proposed \our framework, on a set of simulated benchmarks (ClevrSkills \citep{haresh2024clevrskills}, LIBERO \citep{Liu2023LIBERO}) and real-world tasks (on a \XArm), we aim to address a fundamental question regarding VLA models:
+In addition to investigating and validating our proposed \our framework, on a set of simulated benchmarks (ClevrSkills \citep{haresh2024clevrskills}, LIBERO \citep{Liu2023LIBERO}) and real-world tasks (on a \XArm), we aim to address a fundamental question regarding VLA models: Our results and analysis support the idea that one of the main utilities of CoT-based training is improving the representation learned by the model \citep{chen2025ecot-lite}, enabling improved performance, even when no CoT is generated at inference time.